OR13/resource-integrity/README.md

   `hash-digest` in the `resources.yaml`.
 - `remote-resource-digest` indicates that the remote resource has an unexpected change.
-- `cached-resource-digest` indicates that the cahced resource has an unexpected change.
+- `cached-resource-digest` indicates that the cached resource has an unexpected change.

 ### W3C Verifiable Credentials